esantiel/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 - **Escape**: $v \geq v_{\text{esc}}$ sends payloads beyond Earth’s influence, critical for lunar or interplanetary missions.

 Limitations include ignoring atmospheric drag, Earth’s oblateness, and other bodies.
 Adding these or varying initial directions could enhance realism.

-Let me know if you’d like an HTML version or further refinements!